-Noon: Striking down Obama’s climate legacy in court
+Noon: Striking down Obama’s climate legacy

 President Obama’s flagship policy on climate change had its day in court on Sept.
 27. The international community is closely watching; most Americans, however, are unaware of the historic case known as the Clean Power Plan, or CPP — which according to David Rivkin, one of the attorneys arguing against it: “is not just to reduce emissions, but to create a new electrical system.”